-WHAT ARE THE WORKPLACE HEALTH SAFETY AND WELFARE REGULATIONS?
+WHAT ARE THE WORKPLACE HEALTH SAFETY & WELFARE REGULATIONS?

-The Workplace Health Safety and Welfare (WHSAW) Regulations were introduced in 1992 to set a minimum standard for health and safety in the workplace.
+The Workplace Health Safety & Welfare regulations were introduced in 1992 to set a minimum standard for health and safety in the workplace.
 They were amended in 2002 and again in 2013 and there are approximately 22 points that an employer should be familiar with.

 Their purpose was to make the workplace a more healthy, safe and comfortable place for people to work in, including safe access and egress to the premises, grounds and outlying buildings.